-Buddhist rock band darshan Pulse (dP) was born in the musically rich community of Missoula, Montana, in the heart of the Rocky Mountains.
-After publishing a concept album called Panopticon in the spring of 2010, dP worked continuously on a second concept album: Olive Moksha (OM).
+Buddhist rock band darshan Pulse (dP) was born in the musically rich community of Missoula, Montana, in the heart of the Rocky Mountain Pacific Northwest.
+After publishing a concept album called Panopticon in the spring of 2010, dP worked on a second concept album: Olive Moksha (OM).
 This ambitious project was crafted with the intention of guiding the listener on a wordless journey, which tells a timeless story of three monks as they navigate life, death, and rebirth.
-The story takes us from Dukkha (worldly suffering) to Anatta (the doctrine of non-self).
+The story takes us from Dukkha (worldly suffering) to Anatta (the slippery and nuanced doctrine of “non-self”).

 Time and time again we find evidence that music is capable of producing dramatic alterations in consciousness.
-To what extent might music be capable of changing the world?
+Since consciousness seems the bedrock of all creation in this dimension, this observation seems to infer the question, To what extent might music be capable of changing the world?

 Dukkha, the state of suffering and want, begins our tale.
 Upon this background the curtains rise on three monks, performing their daily duties at a nameless monastery.
 They cut wood, carry water, tell stories (Vihara Devoir).

 On the monastery grounds there is an olive orchard, where the monks work and meditate.
-One night, while the monks are meditating under an ancient olive tree, Avalokiteshvara, an enlightened being, appears to them in a vision.
-He tells them to leave the orchard and become bodhisattvas to wander the earth spreading good works.
-They immediately depart, giving their lives over to public service, each having a grand adventure and struggle greater than the next (Wandering Bhikkhu).
+One night, while the monks are meditating under an ancient olive tree, Avalokiteshvara, an enlightened being, the Thousand-armed Buddha of Compassion, appears to them in a vision.
+He tells them to leave the orchard to become bodhisattvas and wander the earth spreading good works in every direction.
+They immediately depart, each traveling to a different hemisphere, giving their lives over to public service (Wandering Bhikkhu).
 By and by, they live out their lives, gradually winding down, passing peaceably into the spirit world without malice or despair.
 Their bodies are sent back to the monastery for burial (Request to Laura).

 Upon death, each of them sees for the first time the transient nature of all things — a movement of lightness and air enters them.
 They pass through the bardos between death and rebirth, first re-experiencing their lightest thoughts and moments of fleeting grace (Pala Moksha), followed swiftly by a re-telling of their darkest, most selfish thoughts, and moments of weakness (Sidpa Bardo).
 Unable to remain coalesced into a separate Will, facing an unknowable choice between rebirth and nirvana, each monk’s selfhood is torn apart in the transition (Tulku Bhava).